spacetelescope/jdaviz/docs/dev/links.rst

 =====================

-In some cases, doing the full WCS transformations can be slow, and may not be necessary if the two datasets are close to each other or overlap significantly.
+In some cases, doing the full WCS transformations can be slow, and may not be necessary if the two datasets are close to each other and have a similar WCS.
 For the best performance, it is possible to approximate the :class:`~glue.plugins.wcs_autolinking.wcs_autolinking.WCSLink` by a simple affine transformation between the datasets.
 This can be done with the